alessandrolomanto/plugin-simplecache/README.md

 This determines if the cache status header `Cache-Status` will be added to the response headers.
 This header can have the value `hit`, `miss` or `error`.

+## Features

+### Query Parameter Handling

+The cache key includes all query parameters, ensuring that requests with different query parameters are cached separately.
+Some of the key features:

+- Full URL query string support (path + query parameters)
+- Proper handling of URL-encoded characters in query parameters
+- Consistent caching regardless of parameter order (parameters are sorted)
+- Support for multiple values for the same parameter

+### Caching Behavior

+Only responses that are cacheable according to HTTP standards are cached:

+- Only cacheable status codes (200, 203, 204, etc.)
+- Respects Cache-Control headers
+- Automatic expiration based on max-age directives or plugin configuration

+### Error Handling

+Improved error handling throughout the plugin:
+- Detailed error logging
+- Proper handling of cache misses and errors
+- Failsafe mechanisms to prevent serving invalid cached content